grakkit/grakkit/README.md

 **It's the fusion of GraalVM and Bukkit.** Grakkit is designed to allow the use of JavaScript within Minecraft -- a simple concept with infinite potential.

+**This plugin is NOT for beginners!** If you are new to JavaScript, or the Minecraft+JS world as a whole, I highly recommend you try [ScriptCraft](https://github.com/walterhiggins/ScriptCraft) as its ecosystem is geared towards newcomers.

 # Installation

 ## Pre-Requisite: GraalVM